 One of the best ways to get motivated is to establish a routine for yourself.
 Get up in the morning – aim for the same time each morning – and start your day.

 Shower, get dressed, eat breakfast, and plan to sit at your work station at the same time each day.
-Establishing routine in your daily life will help give you the motivation you need to begin working.
+Establishing a routine in your daily life will keep you motivated and productive while you are working.

 Most freelancers work from home, and with a home office comes about a thousand distractions.
 You just remembered that you forgot to run the dishwasher last night.
 You just remembered that you have a leaky faucet in the bathroom.
 Or you just remembered that you bought some ridiculously good cookies at the grocery yesterday.